googlefonts/glyphsLib/README.rst

 As of `PR #838 <https://github.com/googlefonts/glyphsLib/pull/838>`__ glyphsLib
-reverts this separate Glyphs 3-style RTL kerning back to Glyphs 2/UFO-style kerning upon conversion of a Glyphs object to a UFO object, *but it does not convert the kerning back to Glyphs 3-style when converting a UFO object to a Glyphs object.*
+reverts this separate Glyphs 3-style RTL kerning back to Glyphs 2/UFO-style kerning upon conversion of a Glyphs object to a UFO object, *but it does not convert the kerning back to Glyphs 3-style when converting a UFO object to a Glyphs object!*

 This means that if you convert a UFO to a Glyphs file and subsequently open that file in Glyphs 3, the RTL kerning will initially not be visible in the UI, but be hidden